How to Reach Us

 Histones to the cytosol: Exportin 7 is essential for erythroid nuclear condensation and enucleation.

-Recently, along with her undergraduate student, Austin Gromatzky, Shilpa Hattangadi has begun to uncover the function of an unusual regulator of erythroid chromatin condensation and enucleation, the nuclear export protein, Xpo7.
-Xpo7 is highly erythroid specific and induced markedly during terminal differentiation; its expression is regulated by some of the master erythroid transcriptional regulators.
+Together with her undergraduate student, Austin Gromatzky, Shilpa Hattangadi has begun to uncover the function of an unusual regulator of erythroid chromatin condensation and enucleation, the nuclear export protein, Xpo7.
+Xpo7 is highly erythroid specific and induced markedly during terminal differentiation; its expression is regulated by master erythroid transcriptional regulators.
 It is unusual for a nuclear export protein in that it does not require a specific nuclear export signal, as do all other exportins.
 Interestingly, except for Xpo7 transcripts of all other nuclear exportins are repressed during terminal erythropoiesis.
-Shilpa studied the function of Xpo7 by shRNA knockdown and discovered that erythroblast nuclei from Xpo7-kd cells were less condensed and larger than control nuclei, as judged by confocal immunofluorescence microscopy.
-Enucleation was blocked, and Xpo7-KD nuclei retained almost all nuclear proteins while normal extruded nuclei had very little protein, as judged both by silver stained gels and mass spectrometry.
+Shilpa discovered that erythroblast nuclei from Xpo7- knockdown cells were less condensed and larger than control nuclei, as judged by confocal immunofluorescence microscopy.
+Enucleation was blocked, and Xpo7- knockdown nuclei retained almost all nuclear proteins while normal extruded nuclei had very little protein, as judged both by silver stained gels and mass spectrometry.
 This suggested that Xpo7 is a nonspecific nuclear export protein that removes all nuclear proteins from the erythroid nucleus in order to allow chromatin to condense.
 Strikingly, DNA binding proteins such as histones H2A and H3 accumulated in the cytoplasm of normal late erythroblasts prior to and during enucleation, but not in Xpo7-knockdown cells.
 Thus chromatin condensation during erythroid development involves removal of histones from the nucleus facilitated by Xpo7.
 Along with Austin, she is using immunoprecipitation and yeast-2-hybrid methods to uncover the erythroid-specific cargos of Xpo7.
 She is continuing this work as Assistant Professor in the Departments of Pediatrics and Pathology at Yale University School of Medicine.

 An erythroid-specific long non-coding RNA prevents apoptosis of erythroid progenitors and promotes terminal proliferation.

-To obtain a comprehensive view of how lncRNAs contribute to erythropoiesis, Wenqian Hu and Juan R. Alvarez-Dominguez, together with two undergraduates, Staphany Park and Austin Gromatzky, performed and analyzed data from high depth RNA-sequencing on both Poly(A)+ RNAs and Poly(A)- RNAs from erythroid progenitor cells and terminal differentiating erythroblasts.
-They combined genome-wide surveys of expression levels, chromatin states, and transcription factor occupancy in differentiating primary mouse fetal liver erythroid cells with computational analyses to systematically characterize all lncRNA subclasses by a spectrum of >30 features covering structural, conservation, regulation and expression traits.
-They uncovered global features of the biogenesis and in the coordination of chromatin and transcription dynamics of lncRNAs during erythropoiesis, as well as subclass-specific patterns in conservation and tissue and developmental stage specificity.
+To obtain a comprehensive view of how lncRNAs contribute to erythropoiesis, Wenqian Hu and Juan R. Alvarez-Dominguez, together with two undergraduates, Staphany Park and Austin Gromatzky, generated and analyzed >1 billion RNA-seq reads of both Poly(A)+ and Poly(A)- RNA from mouse fetal liver erythroid progenitor cells and terminal differentiating erythroblasts.
+They identified 655 lncRNA genes including not only intergenic, antisense, and intronic RNAs but also transcripts of pseudogenes and enhancer loci.
+Over 100 of these genes were previously unrecognized and are highly erythroid specific.
+They then combined genome-wide surveys of expression levels, chromatin states, and transcription factor occupancy in these cells with computational analyses to systematically characterize all lncRNA subclasses by a spectrum of >30 features covering structural, conservation, regulation and expression traits.
+They uncovered global features of the biogenesis and the coordination of chromatin and transcription dynamics of lncRNAs during erythropoiesis, as well as subclass-specific patterns in conservation and tissue and developmental stage specificity.
 Importantly, they discovered that binding of the key erythroid transcription factors GATA1 and TAL1 at both lncRNA and mRNA promoters is typically accompanied by gain of H3K4me2 along with transcriptional activation.

 They then focused on differentiation-induced lncRNAs, including novel erythroid-specific lncRNAs conserved in humans that are nuclear-localized.
-They identified 13 erythroid-specific lncRNAs that are greatly induced during erythroid terminal differentiation; importantly, shRNA-mediated loss-of-function assays reveal that all 13 are important for this developmental process.
+They selected 12 erythroid-specific lncRNAs that, like lincRNA-EPS, are greatly induced during erythroid terminal differentiation and are targeted at their promoters by the key erythroid transcription factors GATA1, TAL1 and KLF1.
+Remarkably, shRNA-mediated loss-of-function assays revealed that all 12 are essential for this developmental process.
 One of them, alncRNA-EC7, is specifically needed for activation of the neighboring gene encoding a major erythrocyte membrane protein.
-Thus diverse types of lncRNAs participate in the regulatory circuitry underlying lineage-specific development.
+Thus, diverse types of erythroid lineage-specific lncRNAs participate in the regulatory circuitry underlying red blood cell development.
 Currently, they are using biochemical and informatic approaches to determine how these lncRNAs control erythroid terminal differentiation.